This is a listing of members of House Frey that appear in A Song of Ice and Fire.

 - Weasel Words: "Mayhaps."
 They have an in-house childhood game specifically geared towards learning how to weasel.

 - Who's Laughing Now?: They view the Red Wedding as this.
+The rest of the continent is less convinced.

 Lord Walder Frey